silverstripe/developer-docs/en/05_Contributing/07_Translations.md

 ### I've found a piece of untranslatable text

-It is entirely possible that we missed certain strings in preparing Silverstripe for translation-support.
+It is entirely possible that we missed certain strings in preparing SilverStripe for translation-support.
 If you're technically minded, please read [i18n](../developer_guides/i18n) on how to make it translatable.
 Otherwise just post your findings to the forum.